Spider (solitaire): Implementations

 Common software versions of Spider are included with versions of Microsoft Windows 7, Vista, ME and XP as Spider Solitaire.
 Spider Solitaire was introduced in the Microsoft Plus!
 98 addition pack for Windows 98.
 The game comes in three versions of difficulty: 1, 2, or 4 suits.
-These play modes are equivalent to disregarding suit difference, either within the colors or altogether, and thus can be simulated in the physical card game, though the computer version aids visibility by representing all cards as spades and/or hearts.
+These play modes are equivalent to disregarding suit difference, either within the colors or altogether.

 An earlier version was written for Windows 3.x in 1991 by John A. Junod, the original developer of WS_FTP.
-The final version was Windows Spider Solitaire version 92.01.04.
-He also wrote a DOS version called EGA-Spider with version up to 93.07.05.
-A similar game called Arachnid was also written for Windows 3.x in 1991 by Ian Heath, a computer science professor at the University of Southampton in the UK.
-The latest known version is 1.2.
-This game was also re-written for 32-bit operating systems and is referred to as Arachnid 32.
+He also wrote an MS-DOS version called EGA-Spider.
+A similar game called Arachnid was released for Windows 3.x in 1991 by Ian Heath, a computer science professor at the University of Southampton in the UK.
+It was rewritten for 32-bit operating systems and is referred to as Arachnid 32.

 On Unix operating systems, an early version was developed around 1989 at Sun Microsystems.
 A version of Spider Solitaire typically comes bundled with both the KDE and GNOME desktop environments on other Unix-like operating systems such as Linux and BSD, under the names KPatience and AisleRiot Solitaire, respectively.